n0F4x/Game-Design-Assignment-3/Cards.md

 ### Falling leaves

-Place up to 3 tokens on top of any tiles that you already occupy.
+Place up to 3 tokens on top of any tile(s) that you already occupy.
 (You can have at most 3 tokens on each tile.)

 ### Thanksgivings